PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold3/README.md

 * NCCL: 2.14.3
 * Paddle: 2.6.1

-Those settings are recommended as they are the same as we used in our inference experiments.
+Those settings are recommended as they are the same as we used in our A100 machines for all inference experiments.

 ### Installation